 I mean, look at the messages ads were sending.
 Do they motivate you to WANT the brand?
 Likely, the answer is NO.

 And, a major failure is that advertisers and their agencies don’t UNDERSTAND consumer behavior.
-And, they don’t have a clear idea WHY customers buy their brands.
+And, they don’t have a clear idea of WHY customers buy their brands.

 In the old days, just getting your message out had some value — you can’t buy a product you’ve never heard of.
 And, that still holds true for new brands.